OanhMimi/funelephant/README.md

 ## Quick Background

 FunElephant is a website clone of DrunkElephant, a skin-care dedicated brand based in Houston, Texas.
-Aside from many engaging animation, this e-commerce website allow users to purchase products and leave product reviews.
+Aside from many engaging animations, this e-commerce website also allow users to purchase products and leave product reviews.

 ## Technologies